The Ark (ship): Maryland expedition

-Although too small for the intended settlement, St. Clement's provided a relatively secure base from which Leonard Calvert, (1606-1647), the first Governor of Maryland and younger brother of Cecilius, could explore the area and negotiate the purchase of land for the new colony.
+Although too small for the intended settlement, St. Clement's provided a relatively secure base from which Leonard Calvert, the first Governor of Maryland and younger brother of Cecilius, could explore the area and negotiate the purchase of land for the new colony.
 After a brief three-week stay on the island, the new Marylanders occupied a nearby Piscataway Indian village they had purchased on the St. George's (later the St. Mary's) River, several miles (kilometers) southeast from St. Clement's and about 12 mi northwest from Point Lookout, where the Potomac River enters the Chesapeake Bay.
 The new English settlement was named St. Mary's City in honor of The Virgin, and later became the provincial capital, and then the county seat/courthouse in the first county to be "erected" (established), St. Mary's County.

-In the early summer of 1634, The Ark returned to England.
+In the early summer of 1634, the Ark returned to England.
 The Dove, which had been also purchased by Calvert and the gentry investors in the new colony, remained for the settlers' use in and around the Bay and coasts of Maryland.

 In August 1635, the Dove sailed for England carrying timber and beaver pelts, but she never arrived home and was presumed lost in a storm.
 Maryland Dove is a modern replica of the vessel.

-Passengers

-Among the passengers on board The Ark and the Dove were Leonard Calvert and Thomas Greene, (1610–1651), of Bobbing, Kent, the first two governors of Maryland.
-Leonard Calvert was the second son of George Calvert, 1st Baron Baltimore, the first proprietor of the Province of Maryland.
-His elder brother Cecilius, who inherited the colony and the title, appointed Leonard governor in his absence.